 What You Need to Know:

-- My Grandpa liked this dish made with fettuccini but you can use whatever pasta you have on hand/your family likes.
+- My Grandpa liked this dish made with fettuccini (it’s SO good) but you can use whatever pasta you have on hand/your family likes.

 - Cooked gluten free pasta typically does NOT keep well refrigerated overnight.
 That said, plan on making then enjoying this dish on the same day if making with gluten free pasta.

 - What really makes this pasta salad special is the liberal use of a flavor-packed spice blend.
-We have always used McCormick’s Salad Supreme Seasoning, but since it’s also not gluten free, I use a copy cat recipe – it’s a dead ringer for the real thing!
+We have always used McCormick’s Salad Supreme Seasoning, but since it’s also not gluten free, I use a copy cat recipe which I’ll share below.
+It’s a dead ringer for the real thing!

 How to Make This Recipe: